 You’ll Need to Do Your Homework — Before you decide to take the plunge into real estate investing, spend time talking with other investors, with your financial advisor, asset manager, or CPA.
-Seek out advice from those who have experience in real estate investing, and learn as much as you can through research.
+Seek out advice from those who have experience, and learn as much as you can through research.
 When it comes to investing in real estate, knowledge is power.

 Running the Numbers is Necessary — Investing in real estate will require that you have an incredibly solid grasp on your financial status.
-If you’re investing to become a landlord, know roughly what rental rates the market will bear.
-Keep in mind that real estate as an investment is only lucrative if you earn money from it, either in the short term or long term.
-Basing your decision to invest in real estate based solely on an expectation of rapid appreciation can backfire.
+If you intend to become a landlord, know roughly what rental rates the market will bear.
+Keep in mind that an investment is only lucrative if you earn money from it, either in the short term or long term.
+Basing your decision solely on an expectation of rapid appreciation can backfire.

 Be Sure You’re Ready to be a Landlord — Being a landlord comes with its own unique set of challenges.
-Anyone who has been a landlord for at least a few years will confirm that things can and will go awry with tenants.
+Anyone who has been a landlord for at least a few years will confirm that things can and will go awry.
 Your property may be damaged, or your tenants may be difficult.
-They may pay rent late, or they may be noisy.
+They may pay rent late, or they may be noisy and disturb neighbors.
 Consider that these possibilities are very real, and determine whether you want the responsibility of handling these issues if and when they arise.
 Even if a property management company assumes the bulk of the responsibility for your property, at the end of the day, you are ultimately the owner, which means that you’ll be obligated to make tough decisions from time to time.

 Weigh the Pros and Cons of a Live-In Property — For your first investment, it is more than worth considering the possibility of living in the property.
 You may find a home with apartment units attached, for example.
 Or you may invest in a duplex or triplex, and choose to live onsite in one of the units.
 First-time homebuyers often find this option to make a great deal of financial sense.